 Gastric Bypass surgery is considered the gold standard of bariatric surgeries.
-New Jersey Bariatric Center patients who undergo a gastric bypass operation typically lose between 65 percent and 70 percent of their excess body weight.
-For someone who is 150 pounds overweight, that means a weight loss of about 100 pounds after gastric bypass.
+New Jersey Bariatric Center® patients who undergo a gastric bypass operation typically lose between 65 percent and 70 percent of their excess body weight.* Results vary.

 How Gastric Bypass Works